AltraSol/VBA/README.md

-'   Opens all file types specified by the boolean parameters in the '   directory {FromFolder}, pastes cell values from each sheet to new '   tabs in ThisWorkbook, then returnsan array of the new sheet names.
+'   Opens all file types specified by the boolean parameters in the '   directory {FromFolder}, pastes cell values from each sheet to new '   tabs in ThisWorkbook, then returns an array of the new sheet names.

     Dim PastedSheets(): PastedSheets() = PasteSheetVals_FromFolder(...)
     Sheets(PastedSheets(1)).Activate